CheckSystem

 Performance data: 'total'=1G;14;19;0;23 'total %'=6%;59;79;0;100

-Getting help on avalible options::
+Getting help on available options::

 check_pagefile help